opnfv/dovetail/docs/release/release-notes/index.rst

 Acceptence and Marketing
 ------------------------

-Upon successful community review of results for OVP 2018.09, the Linux Foundation Compliance Verification Committee (LFN CVC) on behalf of the Board of Directors can award a product 'OPNFV Verified' status.
+Upon successful community review of results for OVP 2019.12, the Linux Foundation Compliance Verification Committee (LFN CVC) on behalf of the Board of Directors can award a product 'OPNFV Verified' status.
 Use of 'OPNFV Verified' Program Marks shall be awarded to the platform used for compliance verification.
 The category label of 'Infrastructure' is used within the Program Marks logo and limits the scope of this OVP release to a SUT consisting of NFVI and VIM components using ETSI terminology.
 It does not provide compliance verification for specific VNFs in any fashion.
-The date '2018.09' corresponds to a reference SUT that aligns to the OPNFV Fraser release and currently aligns to the Dovetail framework version 2.2.0.
+The date '2019.12' corresponds to a reference SUT that aligns to the OPNFV Hunter release and currently aligns to the Dovetail framework version 3.0.0.

 Organizations shall not use the Program Marks in any way that would associate it with any individual or company logo or brand, beyond the association to the specific platform to which it was awarded.
-While OpenStack RefStack interoperability and Tempest integration test cases are executed as part of the OVP 2018.09 compliance verification test suites, the OVP does not grant or award OpenStack Marks in any fashion.
+While OpenStack RefStack interoperability and Tempest integration test cases are executed as part of the OVP 2019.12 compliance verification test suites, the OVP does not grant or award OpenStack Marks in any fashion.
 'OPNFV Verified' status does not assert readiness for commercial deployment.